CreatingCity/creatingcity.github.io/_posts/2019-04-08-book-urban-computing.md

 last_modified_at: 2019-04-08T08:06:00-05:00
 ---

-We started to spread our book in partinership with Springer, is the second volume of the **Urban Computing Series**.
+We started to spread our book in partinership with Springer, it is the second volume of the **Urban Computing Series**.
-Our group started realizing special sessions and workshops on conferences encompassing Smart Cities theme.
+Our group started organizing special sessions and workshops on conferences encompassing Smart Cities theme.
-This book was idealized from the exchange of knowledge with researchers and students in conferences, special sessions and workshop over two years.
+This book was idealized from the exchange of knowledge with researchers and students in those conferences, special sessions and workshop over the last two years.
-The opportunity to idealize this book was essencial to show works in our book titled **Smart and Digital Cities from Computational Intelligence to Applied Social Science**.
+The opportunity to idealize this book was essential to concatenate and present state-of-the-art works in our book entitled **Smart and Digital Cities from Computational Intelligence to Applied Social Science**.

 ![Book cover](/assets/images/book/frontpage.jpg)